 Queenie by Candice Carty-Williams

-If you found yourself wishing that Bridget Jones’s Diary was a little more diverse and a little more relatable, Queenie should be your first pick to read next.
+If you found yourself wishing that Bridget Jones’s Diary was a little more diverse and a little more realistic, Queenie should be your first pick to read next.
 Queenie Jenkins is caught between two cultures, her Jamaican heritage and her middle-class British life, and a messy break-up with her long-term (white) boyfriend doesn’t help things.
 She goes looking for comfort and affirmation in all the wrong places, and finds herself asking “all of the questions today’s woman must face in a world trying to answer them for her”.
 This is one of the rare romantic comedy books that doesn’t bullshit the reader about meet-cutes and happily-ever-afters.
 Read my full review of Queenie here.

 The Rosie Project by Graeme Simsion